 Third-party software vulnerabilities

 ALE PSIRT works with third-party coordination centres such as CERT-IST, NVD and US-CERT to manage vulnerabilities notices reported on third-party software embedded or used in ALE products and solutions.
 The reports are referred to with a unique Common Vulnerabilities and Exposures (CVE) number.
 Each CVE issued is analysed by ALE teams to provide an adjusted risk score that reflects the effective impact on our products.

 When the vulnerability is discovered, internally or externally, through pentests, CERT reports, or from the field, it is important to qualify the vulnerability within the context of ALE products.

 To help this qualification process ALE uses a tool developed by the FIRST organisation called the CVSS version 3.1 calculator.

 By answering a number of questions, a new score is established for the vulnerability.

 The requalified score is called the ALE Vulnerability Scoring System (AVSS).

 If one or more of the following conditions exist, ALE will publicly disclose a Security Advisory:

-- An active exploitation of vulnerability has been observed that could lead to increased risk for our customers.
-Early Security Advisories may then be published prior to the publication of available patches or corrections in order to inform our customers about potential risks.
+- An active exploitation of the vulnerability has been observed that could lead to increased risk for our customers.
+Early Security Advisories may then be published prior to the publication of available patches or corrections to inform our customers about potential risks.